gradle/gradle/subprojects/docs/src/docs/release/notes.md

 accepting connections via network on Java 9+.

-When running on Java 9+, Gradle no longer opens the `java.base/java.util` and `java.base/java.lang` JDK modules for all `Test` tasks.
-This can cause code to pass tests but fail at runtime.

-This change may cause new test failures and warnings, depending on the Java version:

 - 9-15: illegal access warnings appears in logs.
 - 16+: code performing reflection on JDK internals nows fail tests.